-For any environmental documents or public meetings, the Port may:
+For proposals of sufficient size and complexity or that have community sensitivity, in addition to notification required under Chapter 197-11 WAC any environmental documents or public meetings, the Port may:

 - 1. Publish notice in Port newsletters, if any; - 2.
 Notify the news media orally or by press release, including neighborhood newspapers or trade journals; - 3.
 Post the property, for site specific proposals; - 4.
-Request that a notice be posted on the main bulletin board, if any, at the city or county council or planning department where the proposal is located; - 5.
-Create or maintain a mailing list for a particular proposal or type of proposal, which may include the identification of citizen and public interest organizations, and send notice to those on the mailing list; or - 6.
+Increase the length of public comment; - 45.
+Request that a notice be posted on the main bulletin board, if any, at the city or county council or planning department where the proposal is located; - 56.
+Create or maintain a mailing list for a particular proposal or type of proposal, which may include the identification of citizen and public interest organizations, and send notice to those on the mailing list; or - 67.
 Use other reasonable methods appropriate to a particular proposal.